ashfaqur/wait-elegantly/README.md

     {"[ERROR] Ohh an error happened" :  "No worries.
 Here is a workaround!"}

-If the command fails, the script will look for known issues in the command for you.
+If the command fails, the script will look for known issues in the log for you.